 What I Loved

 Any F.R.I.E.N.D.S. fan will go berserk once they set foot in here.
 With the amazing props, convincing layout and authentic space, it really does drag in the show’s biggest fanatics.
-No doubt there are countless photo ops for everyone, but the biggest bonus here is the continuous re-runs of the TV show throught the day.
+No doubt there are countless photo ops for everyone, but the biggest bonus here is the continuous re-runs of the TV show throughout the day.
 Don’t be too surprised to find the staff clapping along to the hallmark moment of the theme song (which they do so for each and every episode) that adds a certain hurrah to the ambience.
 All in all, a great scene for a group hang or a casual date but with pricey and small portions, you won’t find yourself visiting too often.

 1 Magazine Road, Central Mall